 At over 2.9 million acres, the Tonto National Forest is the largest national forest in Arizona, and the seventh largest national forest among 154 USDA National Forests.
 The Tonto features some of the most rugged and inherently beautiful land in the country.
 Sonoran Desert cacti and flat lands slowly give way to the highlands of the Mogollon Rim.
 This variety in vegetation and range in altitude, from 1,300 to 7,900 feet, offers outstanding recreational opportunities throughout the year, whether it is lake beaches or cool pine forest.

-The Merriam-Powell Center for Environmental Research (MPCER) promotes cross-disciplinary research and education to understand critical environmental processes and the implications of change resulting from human activities.
-The MPCER has been instrumental in developing and supporting infrastructure needed to advance both research and education.
-Through its efforts, the MPCER is helping to create the scientific knowledge and understanding needed to address significant environmental challenges, including climate change and biodiversity loss.
+The Center for Adaptable Western Landscapes (CAWL) promotes cross-disciplinary research and education to understand critical environmental processes and the implications of change resulting from human activities.
+The CAWL has been instrumental in developing and supporting infrastructure needed to advance both research and education.
+Through its efforts, the CAWL is helping to create the scientific knowledge and understanding needed to address significant environmental challenges, including climate change and biodiversity loss.

 Ecoculture is a community of reforestation practitioners whose objectives are to conserve biodiversity and strengthen human connections to nature through community stewardship in large scale projects.
 There is a growing global consciousness that tree planting can improve global futures, but far too few restorationists have the ability to efficiently plant millions of trees.
 Our community is composed of over 20 organizations with a proven track-record of restoration success.